The Unconventional Guide To Crash Diets

 Mono means 'one'.
 So, as you can imagine, the mono diet comprises eating only one food for a set period.
 That food can be anything: dark chocolate, popcorn, hot dogs.
 You name a food, you can guarantee that someone has made a 'mono diet' out of it.

-There’s no real theory or scientific support behind mono-diets.
-They just seem to have popped up on the internet out of nowhere.
+There's no real theory or scientific backing for mono diets.
+They just seem to have appeared on the internet out of nowhere.
 There are a lot of problems with these so-called diets, as you can probably imagine.
-To begin with, if a person chooses to 'mono' a high-calorie food, it will end in disaster and weight gain.
+Firstly, if a person chooses to 'mono' a high-calorie food, it will end in disaster and weight gain.

-Second, eating only one food is a surefire way to deprive the body of necessary nutrients.
-And, as with the cabbage soup diet, people will either get so sick of the one food they’ve chosen that they’ll stop eating altogether or go on a binge, both of which are dangerous behaviours.
+Secondly, eating only one food is a sure-fire way of depriving the body of the nutrients it needs.
+And, as with the cabbage soup diet, people will either get so sick of the one food they've chosen that they'll stop eating altogether or go on a binge, both of which are dangerous behaviours.

 #3.
 The Air Diet